If you want to know if your over the counter painkillers are killing your gains then you want to read this article.

 How Much Do NSAIDs Reduce Muscle Growth?

-In a study of young, active, healthy men and women who were not regularly resistance training, the consumption of 1,200 mg of ibuprofen per day reduced muscle growth by almost 50% (7.3% growth in the non-NSAIDs group, vs 3.7% growth in the NSAIDs group) over the 8 week study.
+In a study of young, active, healthy men and women who were not regularly resistance training, the consumption of 1,200 mg of ibuprofen per day reduced muscle growth by almost 50% (7.3% growth in the low-dose aspirin group, vs 3.7% growth in the ibuprofen group) over the 8 week study.

-Interestingly, the non-NSAIDs group used the non-COX inhibitor aspirin, suggesting that many of these effects are directly related to the inhibition of the COX enzyme.
+Interestingly, the aspirin group used the a low dose of the aspirin, which only impacted the COX enzyme and not prostaglandins (which were impacted by the ibuprofen) suggesting that many of these effects are directly related to the inhibition of prostaglandins and not likely the COX enzyme.
 To tie in with the mechanistic data above, the group receiving the NSAIDs also had lower levels of muscle IL-6 expression, which is a marker of inflammation.

 On the other hand, in a study in young, active women and men, the consumption of 400 mg a day (1/3 the dose of the previous study), did not impact muscle growth with both the placebo and the ibuprofen groups’ muscles grew 7 to 8%.